sku899/QA_Project1/readme.md

  ![kanban](images/kanban.png)

 # 3.Goal of this project #
-> To create a web app based on MySQL server, Python and Flask that can accept the users’ input/request to create, retrieve, update and delete records in database.
+> To create a web App with MySQL server, Python and Flask that can accept the users’ input/request to create, retrieve, update and delete records in the database.

 # 4.Structure of the project #
 > The structure of this project is shown in the next figure.